SodabaOloumi/blockchain-developer-bootcamp-final-project/README.md

 ## structure
 - `vapp`: Project's Vue frontend.
 - `backEnd` : this folder includs contracts folder , test folder , build folder and migrations folder.
-- `contracts`:  In this folder have InterfacePatientRecords.sol  interface is a contract that guarantees to a client how a class or struct will behave.
+- `contracts`:  In this folder, the InterfacePatientRecords.sol interface is a contract that guarantees to a client how a class or struct will behave.
    And contract Healt.sol is the main contract.
 Implements the InterfacePatientRecords.sol interface, implements all InterfacePatientRecords.sol interface methods.
 - `test` : this is where the tests are stored.
 The test is written in truffle.
 The purpose and expected outcome of each test is explained in the code. to run the test